matthias-jaeger-net/black-square/README.md

 ```

 ## After setting up this program I aim for the next steps
 Pulling first an example code from this stack overflow discussion (https://stackoverflow.com/questions/10345125/how-to-open-and-draw-an-image-in-assembly) from Rommel Samanez.
 I haven't compiled it yet, but if this works I should be able to simplify it to write just a black square image.
-Also
 ```assembly
 ; Program to draw lines to 1000x1000 Bitmap File
 ; Compile with: